 It’s difficult to replicate the pre-webinar office buzz in a virtual world but you need to build team excitement.
 Who doesn’t love new leads?
-With a platform like Banzai, SDRs don’t have to do any heavy lifting to drive registrants to the webinar, they just get a series of fresh leads.
+With a platform like Reach, SDRs don’t have to do any heavy lifting to drive registrants to the webinar, they just get a series of fresh leads.

 Everyone wants to be a part of success.
 For an outbound SDR team like Banzai’s, webinars are like an early Christmas--leads presented on a silver platter.
 You might even consider capitalizing on your team’s competitive spirit by initiating a competition for most calls made, most demos booked, etc., as a result of the webinar.